Armandoh4/filmlabproductions/README.md

     Bugs:

         I had no issues here until I ran into problems with the ".bubble" class.
 I tried to fix this by having the background wrap more closely with the text, and aligning content with flex to the center of the box.
 This had fixed one issue but also left all of the bubbles as the same size, as can be seen in the image below:

-navbar ()
-    HTML:
-        All navbar information is located at the beggining of the body of each HTML folder.

-        When starting my project, my primary focus was on completing the navbar as it would be the most challenging part of my project.
-I would have to not only master the required media quiries to make it responsive on both mobile and desktop devices

-        Initially I tried to make the navbar
-    CSS:

 Reason for my commit being later in the project: